-EDRT was delighted to have two world-class scholars, authors and consultants as our keynote speakers for the meeting: Kathy E. Kram, the Shipley Professor in Management at the Boston University School of Management, and Monica Higgins, Professor of Education at Harvard’s Graduate School of Education.
+EDRT was delighted to have two world-class scholars, authors and consultants as our keynote speakers for the meeting: Kathy E. Kram, the Shipley Professor in Management at the Boston University Questrom School of Business, and Monica Higgins, Professor of Education at Harvard’s Graduate School of Education.
 Their session, A New Mindset on the Critical Role of Mentoring in Leadership Development: A Developmental Network Approach was thought-provoking, valuable and timely for developing leaders for both today and tomorrow.
 At the meeting, Kathy Kram received the esteemed 2013 Marion F. Gislason Award for Excellence in the Field of Leadership Development in recognition for her extensive contributions to the field of executive development.

 We were also very excited that Michael Campbell, Faculty for Delivery and Research at the Center for Creative Leadership (CCL), shared his work in this domain.
 Michael’s work focuses on talent management, succession management, high potential leaders as well as senior executive leadership.

 The EDRT Spring 2013 EDRT Meeting was held on February 27th & 28th, 2013 in beautiful San Diego, California at the Hilton San Diego Resort and Spa.
 The meeting advanced our Fall 2012 theme on the global future of leadership development and the emerging and long-term trends that shape our world.
 The meeting’s topic was “Leadership for the Future: Thriving in a VUCA World.”